GameCube: Panasonic Q

 The Panasonic Q contains a DVD movie player.

 The is a hybrid version of the GameCube with a standard DVD player, developed by Panasonic in a strategic alliance with Nintendo to develop the optical drive for the original GameCube hardware.
 Its stainless steel case is completely revised with a DVD-sized front-loading tray, a backlit LCD screen with playback controls, and a carrying handle like the GameCube.
 Announced by Panasonic on October 19, 2001, it was released exclusively in Japan on December 14 at a suggested retail price of ¥39,800; however, low sales resulted in Panasonic announcing the discontinuation of the Q on December 18, 2003.
 The Q supports CDs, DVDs, and GameCube discs but there is virtually no integration between the GameCube and DVD player modes.

+Technical specifications

+Nintendo originally offered a digital video output on early GameCube models.
+However, it was determined that less than one percent of users utilized the feature.
+The company eventually removed the option starting with model number DOL-101 of May 2004.

+The console's technical specifications are as follows.